Discordi0/Practice/HBT/Machines/Support.md

 ![](../../Img/Pasted%20image%2020250430142451.png)

+Q2: Which share is not a default share for a Windows domain controller?

+A: support-tools

 The support share doesn't seem like standar with smb.

 ![](../../Img/Pasted%20image%2020250430142412.png)

+Q3: Almost all of the files in this share are publicly available tools, but one is not.
+What is the name of that file?

+A: UserInfo.exe.zip

 All of the tools look familiar, except for UserInfo so we get that one.
 This is what was inside the .zip